 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable

 In reviewing public comments on the Initial Report, the Working Group found that respondents were largely supportive of the preliminary recommendations included under this topic.
 Therefore, additional discussions on this topic focused on ensuring that recommendations are as clear and concise as possible to support effective interpretation and implementation by ICANN org.
-In particular, the Working Group discussed and agreed that greater specificity should be provided with respect to any Implementation Guidance related to Agreements/Terms of Use for applicants.
-Revised Implementation Guidance has been clarified in this regard.

 d.
 Dependencies/relationships with other areas of this report or external efforts